-- Identifying themselves directly to the Office of Disability Services if they wish to receive accommodations.
+- Identifying themselves directly to Student Accessibility and Support Services if they wish to receive accommodations.

 - Notifying instructors of approved accommodations in a timely manner.

-- Notifying the Office of Disability Services of any difficulties they may experience securing accommodations.
+- Notifying Student Accessibility and Support Services of any difficulties they may experience securing accommodations.

 - Monitoring their own progress.
 No one pushes the student to attend class, do homework or follow a schedule.

 Disability information is confidential and shared appropriately.
-The Director of Disability Services will not release any information regarding a student’s disability to professors, deans, and even parents without a signed “Confidentiality and Release of Information Form.”
+The Associate Dean for Academic Support & Director of Student Accessibility and Support Services will not release any information regarding a student’s disability to professors, deans, and even parents without a signed “Confidentiality and Release of Information Form.”